Stuycs-K/project03-final-10-murokhs-steinmetzn/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A)lphabetical by artist -- Sorts the playlist alphabetically by artist then by song.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;(R)everse -- Reverses the order of the playlist. </br>
 (L)eave -- Exits the program. </br>
-&nbsp;&nbsp;&nbsp;&nbsp;**The program can also be exited by ctrl+C, prompting the user to verify whether they would like to exit.
+&nbsp;&nbsp;&nbsp;&nbsp;**The program can also be exited by ctrl+C, prompting the user to verify whether they would like to exit, or by ctrl+/ without double-checking.

 ### Video Link